Varshu06/WordyWorld/PRODUCT_REQUIREMENTS_DOCUMENT.md

 ## 📝 Next Steps

 1. ✅ Write this PRD (you're reading it now!)
-2. Design the look and feel (colors, characters, worlds!)
+2. ✅ Design the look and feel (colors, characters, worlds!)
-3. Build the first world (Jungle!)
+3. ✅ Build all three worlds (Jungle, Space, Food!)
+4. ✅ Create four mini games per world
+5. 🚧 Add sound effects and polish
-4. Test with real kids (the ultimate judges!)
+6. 🚧 Test with real kids (the ultimate judges!)
-5. Launch and celebrate! 🎉
+7. 🚧 Launch and celebrate! 🎉

 ---

 ## 💭 Final Thoughts

-WordyWorld isn't just about learning words.
+WordQuest isn't just about learning words.
 It's about showing kids that learning can be **an adventure**.
 That curiosity is **superpower**.
 That every new word you learn makes your brain stronger! 🧠💪

 Let's build something that makes kids excited to learn! 🚀✨

 ---

-**Version**: 1.0
+**Version**: 2.0
-**Last Updated**: Today!
+**Last Updated**: January 2025
+**Status**: ✅ MVP Complete - Ready for Polish & Launch!
-**Who Made This**: The awesome WordyWorld team! 🌍
+**Who Made This**: The awesome WordQuest team! 🌍

 ---